Pan Seared Salmon

 Salmon Salad and Smoked Salmon Deviled Eggs are also great salmon dishes that I recommend.
 Enjoy!

-How to reheat leftover salmon: The best way to reheat is to crisp the skin in the skillet much like how you cooked it, skin-side down, then give it a flip at the end to warm the top.
+The best way to reheat is to crisp the skin in the skillet much like how you cooked it, skin-side down, then give it a flip at the end to warm the top.
+You may also use the microwave, but I recommend cooking gently at no more than 50% power in 30 second intervals until it’s warm to the touch, as it’s very easy to overheat the fish in the microwave.

-Can you pan fry salmon from frozen?
-No, always thaw first.
+No, always thaw the fish first.
 You can thaw quickly in cold water, which takes about 15 minutes.
+Make sure to dry it very thoroughly before cooking.

 Pan Seared Salmon with Crispy Skin